 If Isaac foreshadows Messiah and Rivka foreshadows the Bride, we have much to learn from Rivka.

 For one, we must enter Sarah’s shoes.
-In the same way that Yeshua challenges us with, "If you are children of Avraham, then do the things Avraham did!
+In the same way that Yeshua challenges us with, "If you are children of Avraham, then do the things Avraham did!"
 (Joh 8:39 CJB), as the Bride, we are challenged today to enter Sarah's tent, not raise a whole different tent.

 For the blessing of Sarah to come upon us as it did on Rivka, we must be of the same temperament as Rivka.
 Humbly devoted to serve Abraham’s many children; willing to open our tent to the stranger.
 Like with Rivka, to inherit the blessing that came on Sarah, we must live in the humble spirit of devotion of Sarah.